department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 We refer to the first claim you file for a disability as your original claim.

-**You can file a claim up to 180 days before leaving the service:**
+**You can file a VA disability claim up to 180 days before leaving the service:**

-- **If you have 180-90 days left on active duty**, you may be able to file a pre-discharge claim through the Benefits Delivery at Discharge (BDD) program.
+- **If you have 180-90 days left on active duty**, you may be able to file a pre-discharge disability claim through the Benefits Delivery at Discharge (BDD) program.
 This may help speed up the claim decision process so you can get your benefits sooner.<br>
 [Find out how to file a pre-discharge claim](/disability/how-to-file-claim/when-to-file/pre-discharge-claim/).

-- **If you have less than 90 days left on active duty**, you can't file your claim through the BDD program.
-But you can still file before you're discharged, and your claim will be processed after separation as a fully developed or standard claim.<br>
+- **If you have less than 90 days left on active duty**, you can't file your disability claim through the BDD program.
+But you can still file before you're discharged, and your disability claim will be processed after separation as a fully developed or standard claim.<br>
 [Learn more about gathering evidence for standard and fully developed claims](/disability/how-to-file-claim/evidence-needed/).

 **You can also file a claim for a disability that appears after discharge:**